 With little fat and usually no bone, sirloin steak is one of the easiest meats to prepare for stir fry.
-Easy preparation, however, does not equate to no preparation.
-Taking certain steps prior to stir frying sirloin steak can make the difference between steak that is tender and flavorful and steak that is tough or mushy.
+That doesn't mean no preparation, though.
+Taking certain steps prior to stir frying sirloin steak can make the difference between steak that's tender and flavorful and one that's tough or mushy.

-Trim off any visible fat from the edges of the steak.
-If there is a bone, cut to separate the meat from the bone.
+- Trim off any visible fat from the edges of the steak.
+If there's a bone, separate the meat from the bone.
 A straight-edge knife is appropriate for both tasks, although if you have a boning knife, using it can make separating meat from the bone easier.

-Inspect the meat to see the direction of the grain, or the direction in which the meat fibers run.
+- Inspect the meat to see the direction of the grain (the direction the meat fibers run).
 Position a very sharp straight-edge or chef's knife at a 45-degree angle to the grain and cut it into no more than 1/4-inch-thick slices.
 Thin, bias-cut slices that follow the grain are essential for tender stir-fry meat.

 - Cut each slice into bite size strips about 3 inches in length.

 - Scoop up the meat strips using a spatula and place them in a glass bowl or plastic food bag.

 - Combine marinade ingredients in a small mixing bowl.
 Sirloin steak is a naturally tender cut of beef, so choose marinade ingredients with an eye toward seasoning rather than tenderizing the meat.